Aylur/gnim/docs/jsx.md

 ## Class components

-When defining custom components choosing between using classes vs functions is mostly down to preference.
-There are cases when one or the other is more convenient to use, but you are mostly be using class components that come from libraries such as Gtk and you will be defining function components for custom components.
+When defining custom components, choosing between using classes vs. functions is mostly down to preference.
+There are cases when one or the other is more convenient to use, but you will mostly be using class components from libraries such as Gtk, and defining function components for custom components.

-Using classes in JSX expressions let's you set some additional properties.
+Using classes in JSX expressions lets you set some additional properties.

 ### Constructor function

-By default classes are instantiated with the `new` keyword and initial values are passed in.
-In cases where you need to use a static constructor function instead you can specify it with `$constructor`.
+By default, classes are instantiated with the `new` keyword and initial values are passed in.
+In cases where you need to use a static constructor function instead, you can specify it with `$constructor`.

 > [!WARNING]
 >
 > Initial values this way cannot be passed to the constructor and are set
 > **after** construction.
-This means construct only properties like `css-name`
+This means construct-only properties like `css-name`
 > cannot be set.

 ```tsx